Sputnik 99: Commercial mission

 The Sputnik 99 AR package, although with its advertisement delivery system deliberately disabled, was deployed (by hand) on its own orbit by French spationaut Jean-Pierre Haigneré during an April 16 EVA with cosmonaut Viktor Afanasev.

 The satellite mission was for essentially a way to secure funds for the Russian space program, the "Mir" project specifically, by commercializing space.
 Sputnik 99 was designed to periodically broadcast technical time-synchronization information and trademarked advertising content over amateur radio bands promoting the Swatch Group, the parent company to the popular Swiss watch retailer.
 Worldwide, this was considered as a flagrant misuse of amateur radio frequencies.
 Due to a huge backlash by amateur radio enthusiasts and amateur radio organizations over the proposed use of the AR frequencies for advertising purposes, the decision was made to disable the broadcast transmitter prior to its deployment from Mir.
 This was accomplished by removing the batteries of the broadcast unit from the satellite prior to its release, thus Sputnik 99 immediately upon deployment became just another piece of orbiting space junk.

-Afterward
+Aftermath

 Decommissioned even before its deployment, Sputnik 99 was nevertheless placed on orbit, only to become a piece of orbital debris.
 Progress-41 undertook several engine burns beginning in late April to boost Mir's orbit, as Russia still worked at securing commercially backed funding to support the space station's continuance.
 While initially designated for a mission duration of 105.99 days, the Progress capsule was undocked and de-orbited on July 17, 1999.
 The Sputnik 99 satellite itself re-entered Earth's atmosphere on or about July 29, 1999 and was destroyed.